 06 of 07

 Many people know how hickory is well known for its hardness.
 Babe Ruth used a hickory bat to launch many of his record number of home runs.
-What many people may not know is that hickory really isn't a single species, but a group of various tree species with similar characteristics.
+What many people may not know is that hickory isn't a single species, but a group of various tree species with similar characteristics.
 All of them can be a little tough on saw blades and bits but can give some terrific character to a woodworking project.

 07 of 07

 Beech is a very bland wood, without a lot of individual characteristics, outside of its legendary use in brewing beer.
-However, this lack of feature in the wood can actually be a good aspect, in that it essentially provides a clean slate for artistic creations, plus it can be stained to look like much more expensive woods at a fraction of the price.
+However, this lack of feature in the wood can be a good aspect, in that it essentially provides a clean slate for artistic creations, plus it can be stained to look like much more expensive woods at a fraction of the price.
 An interesting hardwood to consider for some projects that don't require a strongly grained or knotted wood.